lindn100/CPSC354-Blog/Blog 13 - Pi in Julia.md

 The default precision for BigFloat is 256 bits.
 BigFloat(1) + pi returns 4.141592653589793238462643383279502884197169399375105820974944592307816406286198 whereas if pi was stored as a float64 we would get BigFloat(1) + Float64(pi) = 4.141592653589793115997963468544185161590576171875000000000000000000000000000000

-Using setprecision, BigFloat will compute π to the precision you is set:
+Using setprecision, BigFloat will compute π to the precision you set:
 ```
 setprecision(BigFloat, 1024) do
     BigFloat(pi)